 He is a former chair of the Compulsory Purchase Association and also headed the reform group of that Association.
 He regularly lectures on compulsory purchase law.
 He holds CEDR's mediation accreditation.
 He is a member of the National Infrastructure Planning Association.

 - The MetroWest Authorities promoting the DCO to reopen the Bristol to Portishead Railway.
 He is the lead project legal advisor

 - National Highways promoting DCOs for major road schemes

 - A county council on two Transport and Works Act Order applications for guided transit schemes

 - A national rail infrastructure provider in successfully promoting an Order under the Planning Act 2008 for a rail scheme.
 He advised on the Planning Act 2008 procedure, drafting orders and supporting documentation, consultation processes and risk mapping.
 He represented the client at hearings considering the Order

-- The promoters of the Rampion and Navitus Bay DCOs for offshore wind schemes promoted off the south Coast of England
+- The promoters of DCOs for offshore wind schemes promoted off the south Coast of England

 - Securing a DCO for promoter of a biomass power station proposal (100MW) on the DCO application process, including advocacy at hearings